CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 frees it at the end.

 ![](images/results/thrust_nsight_timeline_memcpy.png)
-*Figure XXX: NSight Timeline of Thrust Exclusive Scan operation highlighting cudaMemcpyAsync.*
+*Figure 6: NSight Timeline of Thrust Exclusive Scan operation highlighting cudaMemcpyAsync.*

 ![](images/results/thrust_nsight_timeline_streamsync.png)
-*Figure XXX: NSight Timeline of Thrust Exclusive Scan operation highlighting cudaStreamSynchronize.*
+*Figure 7: NSight Timeline of Thrust Exclusive Scan operation highlighting cudaStreamSynchronize.*

 ### Stream Compaction

-Likewise, Figure XXX below shows the runtime of the stream compaction algorithm also increases linearly for each of the implementations, and again the slope of this increase is the only thing that changes.
+Likewise, Figure 8 below shows the runtime of the stream compaction algorithm also increases linearly for each of the implementations, and again the slope of this increase is the only thing that changes.
 However, unlike with scan, here the GPU stream compaction is significantly faster than either of the CPU implementations for arrays with very large amounts of elements (>2000000).
 This is because